vrw-GH/sunbird/dev/wp/wp-content/plugins/defender-security/readme.txt

 = I've locked myself out of my admin panel, what can I do? =

+If you’re the administrator and you’ve been locked out due to multiple failed login attempts, Defender offers two options:

+Option #1: Use the “Unlock Me” feature:

+Click the Unlock Me button on the login page and enter your username or the email address linked to your site.
+You’ll receive an email with a secure link to unlock your account and regain access — no technical steps needed.

+Option #2: Use the manual method (if email doesn’t work):

-Add the code below to your theme's function.php file, which you'll find in the main directory of an active theme.
-Replace "YOUR IP HERE" with your IP address.
-Use a site like [whatsmyip](https://www.whatsmyip.org/) to get your IP.
+Add the following code to your theme’s functions.php file, located in the main directory of your active theme.
 `
 add_filter( 'ip_lockout_default_whitelist_ip', function ( $ips ) {
   $ip    = 'YOUR IP HERE';